 In the first episode, he is released a day early after a three-year gaol sentence.
-He returns to his house in Fulham and discovers his wife Annie (Pat Ashton) in bed with George’s criminal colleague Stan (Thaw).
+He returns to his house in Fulham and discovers his wife Annie (Pat Ashton) in bed with his criminal colleague, Stan (Thaw).

 It’s clear that Annie genuinely loves both men, and she clearly enjoys being the centre of the threesome.

 But things got especially crowded when on-the-run jailbird Tommy Hollister (Trevor Peacock) also moved in.